Higher Education & Careers

 We also have an independent careers adviser from Innervate available to give students impartial advice and guidance on higher education, careers and where subject choices may lead.
 All students are encouraged to make an appointment, whereby an action plan will be drafted.
 To make an appointment, please visit our Careers Appointments.

-The Careers and Higher Education bulletin is shared with sixth form students on a weekly basis and they can access it at any time via the student portal.
+The Careers and Higher Education bulletin is shared with sixth form students on a weekly basis, containing opportunities including business related webinars, university offerings, apprenticeship availability and much more.

 Applying for university